-Gunnison Valley Chapter NSDAR was chartered on February 25, 1917, with eighteen members signing the charter.
+Gunnison Valley Chapter, NSDAR, was chartered on February 25, 1917, with 18 members signing the charter.
 This charter is one of the few numbered Colorado charters issued.

 This chapter is the oldest patriotic organization still in existence in Gunnison.

 Constitution Week has been very important to us.
-During this week, our chapter initiates activities at the schools, the churches, through newspaper articles and a proclamation from the mayor to inform the Gunnison Community of the importance of our Constitution.
-The churches and schools are asked to participate in “Bells across America.”
+During this week, our chapter initiates activities at schools, churches, through newspaper articles, and a proclamation from the mayor to inform the Gunnison Community of the importance of our Constitution.
+Churches and schools are asked to participate in “Bells across America.”